-Save as provided for in the section entitled "Investment Objective and Policy" above and as detailed in the section of the Prospectus titled "The ICAV - Investment Restrictions" where they are applicable, there are no material limitations on the countries, instruments or markets in which the Fund may invest or trade, or on the investment and trading strategies that it may employ.
+Save as provided for below and in the section entitled "Investment Objective and Policy" above and as detailed in the section of the Prospectus titled "The ICAV - Investment Restrictions" where they are applicable, there are no material limitations on the countries, instruments or markets in which the Fund may invest or trade, or on the investment and trading strategies that it may employ.

-The following restriction is in place for investment by the Fund in collective investment schemes:
+The following restrictions are in place for investment by the Fund in collective investment schemes:

+- i.
 The provision set out in the Prospectus that prevents the Fund from acquiring voting rights which would enable it to exercise significant influence over the management of an issuing body will not prevent the Fund from acquiring units in a collective investment scheme that give it the right to exercise up to 100% of the voting rights of those units.
-However, while the Fund may acquire legal control or a significant influence through such holdings which it may exercise in its capacity as an investor, it will not seek to take active and on-going control of the management of the relevant collective investment scheme.
+However, while the Fund may acquire legal control or a significant influence through such holdings which it may exercise in its capacity as an investor, it will not seek to take active and on-going control of the management of the relevant collective investment scheme. - ii.
+The Fund may not invest in the shares or units of any other collective investment scheme managed by the AIFM, the Investment Manager or by an associated company.